FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 > <strong> Authorization is <u>what</u> you can do. </strong>

 We will add feedback when a user is authenticated, but not authorized to update user data or access our application.
-Please note in some cases, you may not want to give such an acknowledgement, but rather simply route the user back to a login screen with a message of "Login Failed."
+Please note in some cases, you may not want to give such an acknowledgment, but rather simply route the user back to a login screen with a message of "Login Failed."

 We will do this by adding a new data property called `authState` to our server response with the following possible values:
 - `Authorized`